-The Pregnancy Examination Elective involves students, the GPVEC faculty, and USMARC personnel during pregnancy examination.
-Activities involve rectal examinations for pregnancy, collecting data and entry into the CowCalf5 computer software program to evaluate the reproductive performance of the herd.
+The Pregnancy Examination Elective involves rectal examinations for pregnancy, chuteside data collection and data entry into the CowCalf5 computer software program to evaluate the reproductive performance of the herd.
 This elective is designed for students who have some palpation experience and are interested in honing their skills.
-Ultrasonography may be utilized by students based on adequate time and interest.
 Pregnancy Examination occurs during yearly fall herd work at the USMARC, therefore, speed and accuracy will be stressed, rather than basic technique.
-Introduction into rectal examination for reproductive use is stressed during the Bovine Reproduction Elective.